abelgacem/topix-jk-site-it/docs/_tools/list/jekyll/whatis/jekyll.md

 ---
 mx:
   domain: tool
-  description: A framework to create static website
+  description: A framework to create static website.
 ---

 # {{ site.data.name.description }}
-- {{ page.mx.description }}.
+- {{ page.mx.description }}
 - Written in Ruby.
 - {{ site.data.name.liquid }} is used as the templating language.